JOHN RETTIE was born

 in London, England in July 1949.
 He grew up in Orpington, Kent, and attended

-studied Civil Engineering at Leeds University.
+studied Civil Engineering at the University of Leeds.
 While there he began his career

 as a photographer by photographing rock groups, car rallies and models for the

 university newspaper.
-He was lucky enough to photograph most well-known rock
+He was lucky enough to photograph many well-known rock and roll bands

-groups in the late 60s.
-As university newspaper photographer he was one of only
+between 1969 and 1971.
+As the university newspaper photographer he was one of only

-two photographers to cover The Who's "Live at Leeds" concert, which
+two photographers to cover The Who "Live at Leeds" concert, which

 became one of the most popular live LPs in history.
 In 1969, John made